Table of Contents

 • Chief Technology Officer (CTO)

-Highlighting your leadership skills is essential if you want to lead a project, a team, or even a company.
+Highlighting your leadership skills is essential if you aim to lead a project, manage a team, or take on a higher-level role within a company.

-Let employers know you have the experience and knowledge they want in a top candidate by using leadership-oriented job titles, like these:
+Show employers you have the experience and expertise they’re looking for in a top candidate by using leadership-focused job titles, like these:

 • Assistant Manager